nitrozyna/FDR-Metabolomics/timelog.md

 * *3 hours* Continued writing the status report.
 * *4 hour* Trying to understand the knockoff procedure further by reading statistics resources and other students code.

+### 10 Dec 2020
+* *3 hours* Continued writing the status report.
+* *2 hour* Trying to understand the knockoff procedure further by reading statistics resources.
+* *0.5 hour* Prepared for the meeting with supervisor.